aws-ia/ecs-blueprints/terraform/ec2-examples/distributed-ml-training-fsdp/README.md

 terraform apply
 ```

+It can take several minutes until the instances are created and connected to SSM

 ## Example: training the databricks/dolly-v2-7b model with the tiny_shakespeare dataset dataset

-Once the cluster is deployed, you can connect to the EC2 instance running the head container using SSM, and open a bash shell in the container from there.
-This is only for demonstration purposes - Using notebooks with [SageMaker](https://aws.amazon.com/sagemaker/) or [Cloud 9](https://aws.amazon.com/cloud9/) provide a better user experience to run training jobs in python than using the bash shell
+Once the instances are running, you can connect to the EC2 instance running the head container using SSM, and open a bash shell in the container from there.
+This is only for demonstration purposes - Using notebooks with [SageMaker](https://aws.amazon.com/sagemaker/) or [Cloud 9](https://aws.amazon.com/cloud9/) provide a better user experience to run training jobs in python than using the bash shell.

 1. Connect to the head instance